rschristopher/ischristtrue.com/src/modern-views/index.md

 ~ Genesis 3:4,5

-"ye shall be as gods",
+*"ye shall be as gods",*
- Nietzsche's entire philosophy can be summed up by a serpent in Genesis.
+ Nietzsche's entire philosophy can be summed up by that serpent in Genesis.

 ## Revolutionaries